ituitis-delen18/Flappy-Rectangle/README.md

 # Flappy-Rectangle
-This game made only for improving myself.\n
+This game made only for improving myself.
+And made with python, pygame library.
-Made With: Pygame/Python